Install Bitwarden on Raspberry Pi: The Ultimate Guide

 That’s why I decided to use a domain name for this project.
 Don’t worry, there are free options, and I’ll explain how to do it.

-Redirect the domain name to your IP address
+Redirect the Domain Name to Your IP Address

 I don’t have a static public IP address, so I’m using No-IP services to redirect a custom domain name to my current IP address.
-Basically, they give you a subdomain (like yourname.hoto.org), and software that will regularly update your current IP on their DNS server.
+Basically, they give you a subdomain (like yourname.hopto.org), and software that will regularly update your current IP on their DNS server.

 I explain everything about No-IP in this article if you are interested (especially how to set up the software part on Raspberry Pi).